doctrine/orm/docs/en/reference/native-sql.rst

 Native SQL
 ==========

+With ``NativeQuery`` you can execute native SELECT SQL statements and map the results to Doctrine entities or any other result format supported by Doctrine.

+In order to make this mapping possible, you need to describe to Doctrine what columns in the result map to which entity property.
-A ``NativeQuery`` lets you execute native SELECT SQL statements, mapping the results according to your specifications.
-Such a specification that describes how a SQL result set is mapped to a Doctrine result is represented by a ``ResultSetMapping``.
-It describes how each column of the database result should be mapped by Doctrine in terms of the object graph.
-This allows you to map arbitrary SQL code to objects, such as highly vendor-optimized SQL or stored-procedures.
+This description is represented by a ``ResultSetMapping`` object.

+With this feature you can map arbitrary SQL code to objects, such as highly vendor-optimized SQL or stored-procedures.

-Because writing ``ResultSetMapping`` is not so simple, there is a convenience wrapper around it called a ``ResultSetMappingBuilder``.
-The last section of this chapter describes its usage.
+Writing ``ResultSetMapping`` from scratch is complex, but there is a convenience wrapper around it called a ``ResultSetMappingBuilder``.
+It can generate the mappings for you based on Entities and even generates the ``SELECT`` clause based on this information for you.

 .. note::